Codecademy/docs/content/ai/concepts/neural-networks/terms/linear-activation-function/linear-activation-function.md

   - 'path/data-science'
 ---

-The **linear activation function** is also known as **straight-line function** where the activation is proportional to the input.The function doesn't do anything to the weighted sum of the input, it simply spits out the value it was given.
+The **linear activation function**, also known as the identity function, is where the activation is proportional to the input.
+The function doesn't do anything to the weighted sum of the input, it simply spits out the value it was given.

 Mathematically, it can be defined as:

 ![linear Activation Function Equation](https://raw.githubusercontent.com/Codecademy/docs/main/media/linear-equation.png)

-The value of variable a can be any constant value chosen by the user.

 ### Usage and Limitations

-The problem with this activation is that it cannot be defined in a specific range.
+The problem with this activation function is that it cannot be defined for a specific range.
 Applying this function in all the nodes makes the activation function work like linear regression.

 All layers of the neural network will collapse into one if a linear activation function is used.
 No matter the number of layers in the neural network, the last layer will still be a linear function of the first layer.
 So, essentially, a linear activation function turns the neural network into just one layer.